-Performance outcomes Acceptable outcomes Applicant response For assessable development For assessable development PO1 The extent and location of potential or actual acid sulfate soils is accurately identified.
+Performance outcomes Acceptable outcomes Applicant response For assessable development PO1 The extent and location of potential or actual acid sulfate soils is accurately identified.
 AO1.1 No excavation or filling occurs on the site. or AO1.2 An acid sulfate soils investigation is undertaken.
 Note - Planning scheme policy SC 6.12- Potential and actual acid sulfate soils provides guidance on preparing an acid sulfate soils investigation.
-Complies with AO1.1 No excavation or filling would occur.
+Complies with AO1.1 No excavation or filing would be undertaken on the site as a part of the proposed development.
 PO2 Development avoids disturbing potential acid sulfate soils or actual acid sulfate soils, or is managed to avoid or minimise the release of acid and metal contaminants.
-AO2.1 The disturbance of potential acid sulfate soils or actual acid sulfate soils is avoided by: (a) not excavating, or otherwise removing, soil or sediment identified as containing potential or actual acid sulfate soils; (b) not permanently or temporarily extracting groundwater that results in the aeration of previously saturated acid sulfate soils; (c) not undertaking filling that results in: (i) actual acid sulfate soils being moved below the water table; (ii) previously saturated acid sulfate soils Complies with AO2.1 No excavation or disturbance of acid sulfate soils is proposed.
+AO2.1 The disturbance of potential acid sulfate soils or actual acid sulfate soils is avoided by: (a) not excavating, or otherwise removing, soil or sediment identified as containing potential or actual acid sulfate soils; (b) not permanently or temporarily extracting groundwater that results in the aeration of previously saturated acid sulfate soils; (c) not undertaking filling that results in: (i) actual acid sulfate soils being moved below the water table; (ii) previously saturated acid sulfate soils being aerated.
+Complies with AO2.1 The proposed development for reconfiguring a lot (boundary realignment) would not require any excavation or operational works.
+No acid sulfate soils would be disturbed as part of the proposed development.

-Performance outcomes Acceptable outcomes Applicant response being aerated.
-Or AO2.2 The disturbance of potential acid sulfate soils or actual acid sulfate soils is undertaken in accordance with an acid sulfate soils management plan and avoids the release of metal contaminants by: (a) neutralising existing acidity and preventing the generation of acid and metal contaminants; (b) preventing the release of surface or groundwater flows containing acid and metal contaminants into the environment; (c) preventing the in situ oxidisation of potential acid sulfate soils and actual acid sulfate soils through ground water level management; (d) appropriately treating acid sulfate soils before disposal occurs on or off site; (e) documenting strategies and reporting requirements in an acid sulfate soils environmental management plan.
+Performance outcomes Acceptable outcomes Applicant response AO2.2 The disturbance of potential acid sulfate soils or actual acid sulfate soils is undertaken in accordance with an acid sulfate soils management plan and avoids the release of metal contaminants by: (a) neutralising existing acidity and preventing the generation of acid and metal contaminants; (b) preventing the release of surface or groundwater flows containing acid and metal contaminants into the environment; (c) preventing the in situ oxidisation of potential acid sulfate soils and actual acid sulfate soils through ground water level management; (d) appropriately treating acid sulfate soils before disposal occurs on or off site; (e) documenting strategies and reporting requirements in an acid sulfate soils environmental management plan.
 Note - Planning scheme policy SC 6.12 - Acid sulfate soils provides guidance on preparing an acid sulfate soils management plan.
-PO3 AO3 Complies with PO3 No environmental harm is caused as a result of No acceptable outcomes are prescribed.
-No excavation or disturbance of acid sulfate soils
+PO3 AO3 Complies with PO3 No environmental harm is caused as a result of exposure to potential acid sulfate soils or actual acid sulfate soils.
+No acceptable outcomes are prescribed.
+No acid sulfate soils would be disturbed by the proposed development.